react-dnd/react-dnd/README.md

 To perform side effects in response to changing drag state, use these methods:

-* `enter(item: Object, e: SyntheticEvent)`
+* `enter(component: ReactComponent, item: Object, e: SyntheticEvent)`

-* `leave(item: Object, e: SyntheticEvent)`
+* `leave(component: ReactComponent, item: Object, e: SyntheticEvent)`

-* `over(item: Object, e: SyntheticEvent)`
+* `over(component: ReactComponent, item: Object, e: SyntheticEvent)`

 For example, you might use `over` for reordering items when they overlap.
 If you need to render different states when drop target is active or hovered, it is easier to use `this.getDropState(type)` in `render` method.

 Implement these methods to specify drop behavior of a component:

-* `canDrop(item: Object): Boolean` — optionally implement this method to reject some of the items.
+* `canDrop(component: ReactComponent, item: Object): Boolean` — optionally implement this method to reject some of the items.

-* `getDropEffect(effectsAllowed: DropEffect[]): DropEffect?` — optionally implement this method to specify drop effect that will be used by some browser for cursor, and will be passed to drag source's `endDrag`.
+* `getDropEffect(component: ReactComponent, effectsAllowed: DropEffect[]): DropEffect?` — optionally implement this method to specify drop effect that will be used by some browser for cursor, and will be passed to drag source's `endDrag`.
 Returned drop effect must be one of the `effectsAllowed` specified by drag source or `null`.
 Default implementation returns `effectsAllowed[0]`.

-* `acceptDrop(item: Object, e: SyntheticEvent, isHandled: bool, effect: DropEffect?)` — optionally implement this method to perform some action when drop occurs. `isHandled` is `true` if some child drop target has already handled drop. `effect` is the drop effect you returned from `getDropEffect`, or if `isHandled` is `true`, drop effect of the child drop target that handled the drop.
+* `acceptDrop(component: ReactComponent, item: Object, e: SyntheticEvent, isHandled: bool, effect: DropEffect?)` — optionally implement this method to perform some action when drop occurs. `isHandled` is `true` if some child drop target has already handled drop. `effect` is the drop effect you returned from `getDropEffect`, or if `isHandled` is `true`, drop effect of the child drop target that handled the drop.

 ===================